 - Forecasting and reporting are difficult.

-- Marketing and sales departments aren't collaborating effectively.
+- The marketing and sales departments aren't collaborating effectively.

 Many businesses struggle with aligning business processes between sales, customer service, marketing, and even back-office roles (billing, inventory, or logistics).
 Customers will leave if all teams do not collaborate well together.
 However, if all CRM components use the same data model, all employees can access, use, and add data.
 They can collaborate and share insights, leads, issues, and purchase history, increasing productivity and efficiency between different teams.